Worldbuilding/worldbuilding.github.io/kaztron/cogs/wordfilter.md

 * `foo%` : Matches any word that *ends* with `foo`.
 For example, `zoboomafoo` will match, but `foobar` will *not*.
 * `%foo%` : Matches whole words only.

-{% include tip.html content="Filters are always case insensitive." %}

 You can also refer to the table below to see examples of which method will catch which sub-strings.

 ![](http://i.imgur.com/d4soa1X.png)

+{% include tip.html content="Filters are always case insensitive." %}

 ## 2. filter

 For all sub-commands except `.filter switch`, you usually need to specify the filter type, either `del` (the auto-delete filter list) or `warn` (the warn-only filter list).
 You can also use the shorthand `w` or `d`.

-{% include tip.html content="All sub-commands support single-letter shorthand." %}
+{% include tip.html content="For convenience, all sub-commands support a single-letter shorthand.
+Check each command's Usage section." %}

 ## 2.1 list (shorthand: l)